-Alkaline urine is a sign for infection with urea-splitting bacteria (e.g. Proteus), renal tubular acidosis, after a big meal, old urine.
+Persistent alkaline urine is a sign for infection with urea-splitting bacteria (e.g. Proteus) or renal tubular acidosis.

 Acid urine is a sign for a high-protein diet and a risk factor for uric acid or cystine urolithiasis.

-Glucosuria is always suspicious of diabetes mellitus, since the dipstick reacts only >50 mg/dl glucose in urine.
-Seldom differential diagnoses: renal glucosuria.
+Glucosuria is always suspicious for diabetes mellitus, since the dipstick reacts only >50 mg/dl glucose in urine.
+Further differential diagnoses: renal glucosuria.
 Oral therapy of diabetes with SGLT-2-Inhibitors (e.g. Dapagliflozin).

 The urinary protein concentration should be <30 mg/ml: differential diagnosis of proteinuria.